DPassarelli/w3c-xml-validator/README.md

         // the response will contain a basic is/is not valid flag, plus warnings and errors (if present) })
     .catch(function (err) {
-        // the promise may be rejected for any of the reasons listed below
+        // the promise may be rejected for any of the reasons listed below })
-    })
 ```

 ### Fulfillment

-The fulfillment value is a plain object with the following properties:
+When the promise is fulfilled, the returned value will be a plain object with the following properties:

 | Key | Data type | Notes |
 |-----|-----------|-------|